ruben-arts/ros_workspace/README.md

 ## ✨ Why pixi-build-ros?

-- **Zero configuration**: No complex CMakeLists.txt or setup.py needed
+- **Zero configuration**: No complex extra's needed, just a small pixi toml and the rest is automated.
 - **Isolated builds**: Each package builds in its own clean environment
 - **Cross-platform**: Same commands work on Linux, macOS, and Windows
 - **Dependency magic**: Automatically handles ROS dependencies